LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

     j loop
 done: # done
 ```
 For jumps outside relative range, the absolute jump instructions `ja` and `jar` must be used.
 Both jump to the address formed by the combined Y and X registers; `ja` leaves the registers unchanged, while `jar` replaces the register values with the address of the instruction following the origin of the jump. `ja` and `jar` take no arguments; the assembler provides the macros `goto <label>` and `call <label>`, which automate the placement of address values in registers for each respectively.
+Both macros leave the accumulator unchanged; neither retains the previous values of X and Y anywhere in memory.

 #### Function Calling
+Function calling is typically accomplished with the `call` macro, along with use of the stack.
+The following conventions apply:
+* The stack must be valid at the time of call
+* Return address is passed in the X and Y registers
+* Functions must return the stack pointer to its original state
+* Arguments are passed in the accumulator and on the stack
+* Return values are passed in the accumulator and on the stack
+* At return, the stack pointer should be returned to its original state
+Upon call, a function "claims" a certain amount of stack space, which should be carefully documented as it may not be obvious.
+This is distinct from allocating stack space and is used for parameter passing.
+For example, a function that multiplies two 8-bit values might claim one byte of stack, pass its arguments in the accumulator and claimed byte, and return a 16-bit value split across the accumulator and claimed byte.
+Any claimed value that does not have an assigned meaning (typically, because padding is required to maintain the same stack pointer location) should be treated as "don't care"; if it has no meaning as an argument, it should accept any value, and if it has no meaning as a return, it may return containing any value.

 ### Input/Output